AxdeKlerk/BotB-25/README.md

 # Battle of Emerging Rock Bands 2025 (UK)

-This is where guitars wail, amps crackle and drummers hit harder than your morning coffee.
-It’s not just a competition – it’s a **rock ‘n roll battlefield** where the loudest, most electrifying, emerging rock bands fight for glory.

 ![responsive views of home page on all devices](assets/imgs/documentation/responsive-views.png)

 ![responsive views of battle page on all devices](assets/imgs/documentation/responsive-views-battle-page.png)

 ## 1. Introduction

 The Battle of Emerging Rock Bands 2025 (UK) website has been designed to allow users the opportunity of discovering new bands and their music, in a fun and interactive way.
-By using a voting system, users are encouraged to watch 4 bands before they can either run the programme again or go and find more music by the bands they have just watched and listened to.
+By using a voting system, users are encouraged to watch 4 bands and vote for the one that they liked the most.
+The idea is to make the user think about the music they have listened to before going off to find more music by the bands they have just see and heard.
+By actively engaging in the process there is greater chance of the music being reached by users who are searching to discover new music.

 ## 2. Aim and Purpose of the site

 The aim and purpose of this website is to expose users to music that they may not have heard before as well as provide an opportunity to interact with the website.
 Up until now (before the launch of this website) fans would simply go to the different Independent Festival websites, based in the UK for 2025, to see the line-up.
 Although these websites are informative, they are often just a list of bands and artists that mean the user would need to go and do their own research before the festival.

-By engaging with this website, users will come across bands and artists that they have not heard of.
+For the most part this is often not done, and the fans would wait to hear the bands at festivals for the first time.
+However, by providing a platform to discover the music, before the festivals, fans may be encouraged to go and listen to more music by the artists that they have been introduced to.

 The whole point of the Independent Emerging Rock and Metal Festivals is to showcase up-and-coming new talent.
 Therefore, this website serves to add value to the genre by offering a fun and engaging way to discover new music.

 ## 3. Target Audience

 The target Audience for this website are fellow rock and metal heads and fans.
-More specifically people who enjoy going to independant rock and metal festivals, based in Great Britain, that showcase emerging British bands and artists.
+More specifically people who enjoy going to independent rock and metal festivals, based in Great Britain, that showcase emerging British bands and artists.

 ## 4. User's Stories